shekhawatravi/cookiecutter-geoai/README.md

 ├── data
 │   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
+|   │   └── interim.gdb<- Intermediate ArcGIS data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │